FaithBosire99/Getting-Started-with-Github/README.md

 This is my **first-ever step** into the amazing world of GitHub and open-source development.
 Here’s what you can expect from my repositories:
 - 🌱 **Learning in progress:** I'm here to grow and improve my skills.
 - 🚀 **Collaboration:** Open to ideas, tips, and working together on cool projects.
-- 🌍 **Passion for Impact:** My interests include SDGs, climate change, coding, etc.].
+- 🌍 **Passion for Impact:** My interests include SDGs, climate change, coding, data etc.

 ---